OpenWebAdvocacy/website/src/pages/walled-gardens.md

 **Gatekeepers should:**

 1. Not block the **installation** of **Third-Party Browsers**
-2. Not prevent or restrict Third Party Browsers from their choice of a Javascript Engine (for example Nitro, V8) or Layout Engine (for example Blink, Gecko, Webkit) <sup>1</sup>
+2. Not prevent or restrict Third-Party Browsers from their choice of a Javascript Engine (for example Nitro, V8) or Layout Engine (for example Blink, Gecko, Webkit) <sup>6</sup>
 3. Not block **updates** to **Third-Party Browsers**
-4. Allow Third Party Browsers to **install** and **manage Web Apps**
+4. Allow Third-Party Browsers to **install** and **manage Web Apps**
 5. **Not limit the capabilities** of Third-Party Browsers and Web Apps and should provide access to relevant device and operating system APIs.
 Browsers and Web Apps should not be restricted by the operating system from accessing any feature that is provided to the gatekeeper's own browser, native apps or system apps.
 6. Provide users with equivalent ability to manage Web Apps through **system settings** provided for Native Apps, regardless of which Browser installed them.
 7. Provide an easy to use mechanism for users to set their desired **default browser** and should respect this choice in the operating system and their own applications

-**Limitations on Third Party Browsers:**
+**Limitations on Third-Party Browsers:**

-1. The Gatekeeper can mandate and publish **narrow scope** and **proportional** security/privacy policies for Third Party Browsers and Web Apps with regulator approval.
+1. The Gatekeeper can mandate and publish **narrow scope** and **proportional** security/privacy policies for Third-Party Browsers and Web Apps with regulator approval.
-2. All restrictions relating to Third Party Browsers and Web Apps including those for security and privacy must be individually approved by the regulator.
+2. All restrictions relating to Third-Party Browsers and Web Apps including those for security and privacy must be individually approved by the regulator.
-3. All restrictions placed on Third Party Browsers must be publicly documented.
+3. All restrictions placed on Third-Party Browsers must be publicly documented.
 Confidential or Secret restrictions should be prohibited.
 4. Proposed changes to these policies must be published and approved by the regulator.
 5. These policies must be in the interest of the **end user**.
-6. These policies can not **inhibit capabilities** of the Third Party Browser or Web App from the perspective of the end user.
+6. These policies can not **inhibit capabilities** of the Third-Party Browser or Web App from the perspective of the end user.
 7. The Gatekeeper must produce documentation for these policies which:
     1. are thorough;
     2. contain a high level of technical detail explaining both the need for these policies and exactly what they mean.
 8. These policies and their associated documentation must be made public.
 Confidential or secret restrictions should be prohibited.
 9. The Gatekeeper must answer all questions and hypotheticals about these policies in a timely fashion.
 These questions and answers must be made public.

-Providing that the Third Party Browser or Web App latest version is in compliance with the current privacy/security policies the Gatekeeper should not block installation/capabilities or update of it, including if arbitration or litigation is currently in process.
-The Gatekeeper may apply to the regulator to permanently ban a particular company from providing Third Party Browser or Web Apps if they can prove the Third Party Browser is maliciously acting against the interests of end users (i.e it is actually malware/spam).
+Providing that the Third-Party Browser or Web App latest version is in compliance with the current privacy/security policies the Gatekeeper should not block installation/capabilities or update of it, including if arbitration or litigation is currently in process.
+The Gatekeeper may apply to the regulator to permanently ban a particular company from providing Third-Party Browser or Web Apps if they can prove the Third-Party Browser is maliciously acting against the interests of end users (i.e it is actually malware/spam).

 The desired outcome with these regulations is that browsers and web-apps are delivered unrestricted by the operating system.

 These proposed regulations should be subject to an open comment period to allow all stakeholders to provide feedback, however it should be expected that Apple and other special interest groups are heavily incentivized to maintain the status quo.

-<sup>1</sup> A browser engine (also known as a layout engine or rendering engine) is a core software component of every major web browser.
+<sup>6</sup> A browser engine (also known as a layout engine or rendering engine) is a core software component of every major web browser.
 The primary job of a browser engine is to transform HTML documents and other resources of a web page into an interactive visual representation on a user's device.</sup>

 ## 12. Bright Future for Competition

-If third party browsers were allowed, with full access to all the APIs that Apple gives Safari, this would provide Apple the incentive to keep pace with the other browsers and give consumers a means of voting with their feet by moving to a competing browser if they fail to do so.
+If third-party browsers were allowed, with full access to all the APIs that Apple gives Safari, this would provide Apple the incentive to keep pace with the other browsers and give consumers a means of voting with their feet by moving to a competing browser if they fail to do so.

 It would provide a source of competition with the App Store as Tim Cook and others at Apple have suggested.
 It would place downward pressure on the tax Apple charges companies and by extension users on all purchases made in the App Store.